Mohammadjamiu/tahugo_updated/content/digital-electronics/why-do-computers-use-the-binary-system-instead-of-the-decimal-system.md

 The binary number system is the simplest number system, as it consists of only two digits, one (1) and zero (0).

 These binary digits are called **bits**.

-Computer systems are made up of billions of electronics switches called *transistors* — which can either be in a state of “on” or “off”.

-The binary digits — 0 and 1 correspond to the states of electronic switches (transistors), where 0 represents “off” and 1 represents “on.”

 ## **What is Decimal Number System?**